 Is bodily injury liability the only coverage I need?

 There are many states that require other minimum policies.
 These might include:

 PIP pays out for lost wages and treatment of injuries for you or your passengers.

 This is similar to PIP in that it covers you and your passengers’ injuries.
 But MedPay won’t pay out for lost wages and coverage limits are usually lower.

 - Uninsured and underinsured motorist coverage

 These coverages protect you if you’re in an accident with a driver who doesn’t have any liability insurance or not enough to cover your medical bills.

 Both coverages pay for physical damage to your vehicle.
 Comprehensive helps pay to replace or repair your car if it’s stolen or damaged by something other than a collision.
 Collision helps pay to replace or repair your car if it’s damaged in an accident with another vehicle or object.

-Looking for car insurance?
-The Cover app compares rates from over 30 different providers to find you a competitive rate.
+Looking for better car insurance?
+We’ll compares rates from over 30 different providers to find you a competitive rate.